About Sherman County Prevention

 Two-way communication activities aim to affect critical life and social skills, including decision-making, refusal skills, critical analysis (e.g. of media messages), and systematic judgment abilities.

-The Prevention Program provides awareness and knowledge of the nature and extent of substance use, abuse, and addiction as well their effects on individuals, families, and communities.
-It also provides knowledge and awareness of available prevention programs and services.
+The Prevention Program provides awareness and knowledge of the nature and extent of substance use, misuse, and high risk behaviors as well their effects on individuals, families, and communities.
+It also provides knowledge and awareness of available prevention programs, resources, and support services.